 Hike the Superior Hiking Trail (SHT) during the day and enjoy the comfort of a cozy lodge at night.
 Explore lush forests with rocky cliffs, serene inland lakes, and thundering waterfalls that empty into Lake Superior.
 Take in panoramic views from Oberg Mountain as you hike to the best overlooks in northern Minnesota.
 Enjoy the maple trees at the peak of their fall colors.
 Relax in the evening at your lodge nestled on the Superior shoreline among the Lutsen Mountains while visiting with new friends.
 This Superior Hiking Trail lodge-based exploration is a perennial favorite.

 Meet at the lodge in the afternoon.
 Settle into your accommodations and explore the grounds before going on a short hike on the Superior Hiking Trail.
 Return to the lodge with plenty of time to enjoy dinner and learn about the next days' adventures.
-Relax around the fireplace, enjoy hot drinks, and get acquainted with your fellow trip participants.
+Relax around the fireplace, enjoy hot drinks, and get acquainted with your guide.

 Start the day early with a hearty breakfast and great coffee.
 Then head off for a day of hiking from Britton Peak to Oberg Mountain.
 Hike the 5.7-mile trail while taking plenty of time to enjoy the maple trees at the peak of their fall colors.
 The maple and birch forest gives way to spruce, balsam, and cedar around the beaver pond.
 Enjoy a relaxing picnic lunch before finishing the hike and returning to the lodge.
 Enjoy some personal time and dinner.
 After dinner, there will be time to star gaze from the deck and enjoy the sounds of the Superior shore.